gfiorini/test_opengl/readme.txt

     sudo apt install libwayland-dev libxkbcommon-dev xorg-dev

-On Windows build with your preferred IDE/toolchain and you're done (tested with Visual Studio and CLion)
+On Windows you must have installed visual studio (2019 or later), tested with CLion and Visula studio toolchain

 ----------------------------------------------------------------------------------------------------------------